Singen: Early Modern History

+Since the opening of the train station (1863) with the connection to the Baden railway network, Singen developed into an industrial community that expanded significantly, especially after the settlement of Maggi (1887).
+Therefore, by decree of the Interior Ministry of the Grand Duchy of Baden on September 11, 1899, the municipality of Singen was granted city rights.

+20th Century

+At the beginning of the Nazi dictatorship, the publication of the SPD newspaper “Volkswille”, which was produced in the Thurgauer/Ekkehardstrasse publishing house, was banned in March 1933.
+The union hall on Schwarzwaldstrasse was confiscated with the ban on unions and the workers' sports clubs that had been active on the Schnaidholz sports field were dissolved.
+These and other processes of persecution and resistance have been made tangible in a “history trail” since 1989.

+A street circuit was constructed in 1991, used by DTM and German Formula Three until 1995.

 World War II 'Singen route'

 Singen is notable in military history for the Singen route in World War II.
-This route into Switzerland was discovered by Dutch naval lieutenant Hans Larive in late 1940 on his first escape attempt from an Oflag (prisoner's camp for officers) in Soest.
+This route into Switzerland was discovered by Dutch naval lieutenant Hans Larive in late 1940 on his first escape attempt from an Oflag (prisoners' camp for officers) in Soest.
 After being captured at the Swiss border near Singen, the interrogating Gestapo officer was so confident the war would soon be won by Germany that he told Larive the safe way across the border.
-The officer described how someone could walk to the 'Ramsen salient' where the Swiss border juts into German territory.
-Larive did not forget and many prisoners later escaped using this route - that included Larive himself, Francis Steinmetz, Anthony Luteyn, Airey Neave, Pat Reid and Howard Wardle in their escapes from Colditz Castle when Colditz was used in the war as Oflag IV-C.
+The officer described how someone could walk to the 'Ramsen salient', where the Swiss border juts into German territory.
+Larive did not forget and many prisoners later escaped using this route, including Larive himself, Francis Steinmetz, Anthony Luteyn, Airey Neave, Pat Reid and Howard Wardle in their escapes from Colditz Castle when Colditz was used in the war as Oflag IV-C.

 Transport

-Singen is an important regional train hub with three railway lines and the terminal of the Gäu Railway with connections to Stuttgart and the Swiss Schaffhausen.
+Singen (Hohentwiel) is a junction station and important regional train hub.
+It is the terminus of the Gäu Railway and an intermediate stop on the High Rhine Railway, with direct services to Stuttgart Hbf, Waldshut, Konstanz or Friedrichshafen Stadt and to the Swiss towns of Schaffhausen and Basel.
+It is also the terminus of the heritage railway to Etzwilen.
+Between 1913 and 1966, Singen was also the terminus of the now dismantled Randen Railway (Randenbahn) to Beuren-Büßlingen.

+The two other railway stations in Singen are Singen-Industriegebiet and Singen-Landesgartenschau; both are served by the Seehas regional train.

+The nearest airports are Friedrichshafen Airport, located 69 km and Zurich Airport, located 74 km away from Singen.